What is Nitride?

 Attestation

-Attestation is the process of verifying the integrity and trustworthiness of a system, component, or entity.
-In the context of workload identity, attestation often involves verifying the identity and integrity of the workload itself before granting it access to resources or sensitive data.
+Attestation is the process of verifying the integrity and trustworthiness of the workload.
+In the context of workload identity, attestation often involves verifying the platform identity and integrity of the workload itself before granting it access to resources or sensitive data.
 This verification may include ensuring that the workload's boot and software stack has not been tampered with, validating its configuration against security policies, and confirming its compliance with required security standards.

 Root of Trust